JacobHolman/endget/README.md

 # endget
 Linux package manager

-Create a pull request with a install script for the program in /applications/ if you want to add a program Install using these commands:
+Create a pull request with a install script for the program in /applications/ if you want to add a program.

+Install using these commands:

 `wget https://github.com/RealLava/endget/raw/main/endget`